Cityopt/cityopt/trunk/sim-eval/doc/CITYOPT_Apros_models.md

 the following properties:

-- aprosProfile is the name of the Apros simulation server profile that should be used, for example "Apros-Combustion-5.13.06-64bit".
-The profile is essentially a special command line version of Apros.
+- aprosProfile is the name of the Apros simulation server profile that should be used, for example: "aprosProfile = Apros-Combustion-5.13.06-64bit".
+  An Apros profile is essentially a special command line version of Apros.
   The profile can also be specified while importing the model in the CITYOPT tool; the profile specified in the user interface overrides the value in the cityopt.properties file.